-The Care Dimensions Hospice House offers several levels of care to meet each patient's particular needs:
+The Kaplan House offers several levels of care to meet each patient's needs:

 - Inpatient/acute care is for patients who have complex pain and symptoms that require skilled care to manage.
 This is an alternative to being admitted to the hospital. - Respite care lasting up to five days is a way to relieve caregivers when they are exhausted or have to be away.
-This is based on availability. - Residential care enables the Care Dimensions Hospice House to become the home of patients who have no suitable residence or caregiver to deliver hospice care.
+This is based on availability. - Residential care enables the Kaplan House to become the home of patients who have no suitable residence or caregiver to deliver hospice care.
 This is based on availability and requires a room and board charge.